-Each year millions of Americans (teens and adults alike) seek help at an addiction treatment program like Grand Falls Recovery to stop drinking safely.
+Each year millions of Americans (teens and adults alike) seek help at an addiction treatment program, like Grand Falls Recovery, to stop drinking safely.
 Although the end goal for all is the same, achieving lasting sobriety, how each person achieves and maintains their goals varies.
 It is essential to remember that addiction and the journey to recovery are unique to the individual, the nature of their addiction, and their history with addiction treatment.
-Recovering from alcohol addiction is often not a one-step process.
+Keep reading to learn about the timeline for alcohol detox.

 Is Alcohol Addictive?